 Let’s see how these services do in each of these categories.

-ExpressVPN Netflix and streaming
+Netflix and streaming

 We’ve done lots of testing and ExpressVPN has proven to be one of the best VPNs for streaming.
-They do a great job unblocking Netflix libraries, have plenty of streaming-capable servers around the world and are fast enough to get the job done right.
-That’s why you will find them on our list of the best VPN to unblock Netflix.
+They do a great job unblocking Netflix libraries, have plenty of streaming-capable servers around the world, and are fast enough to get the job done right.
+That’s why you will find them on our list of the best VPNs to unblock Netflix.
 Below I’m streaming Netflix with an ExpressVPN server in Washington, DC.

-ProtonVPN – Even though ProtonVPN is more focused on privacy, they still offer pretty good support for streaming — but there are a few issues we found:
+Even though Proton VPN is more focused on privacy, they still offer pretty good support for streaming — but there are a few issues we found:

-The other problem we already noted before with ProtonVPN is that the speeds are inconsistent and not as fast as ExpressVPN.
+The other problem we already noted before with Proton VPN is that the speeds are inconsistent and not as fast as ExpressVPN.
 This could affect your ability to stream content in HD at all times.

-In the streaming category, we see that ExpressVPN does better than ProtonVPN in all three areas for streaming: more servers, faster speeds, more access to a wider selection of streaming services.
+In the streaming category, we see that ExpressVPN does better than Proton VPN in all three areas of streaming: more streaming-capable servers, faster speeds, and more access to a wider selection of streaming services.